 A Biography.
 Of sorts.

-Robert Pobi has been a fulltime novelist for ten years.
-His first novel, Bloodman, was an international success, published in nineteen countries and fifteen languages, making the bestseller list around the world.
+Robert Pobi’s first novel, the international success Bloodman, was published in nineteen countries and fifteen languages, making bestseller lists around the world.

-He lives in the country but spends a lot of time at his cabin, on a little lost lake in the mountains.
-When the cold starts chewing on the trees, he heads to a place he has on the beach where his nearest neighbor—a retired cop who shares the same first name—makes the best whiskey sour he has ever tasted.
+He lives in the country, but spends most of the summer months at his cabin on a lost lake in the mountains (where a 3:00 a.m. swim one August inspired his novel Mannheim Rex).
+When the cold starts chewing on the trees, he heads to a place he has on the beach, where his nearest neighbor—a retired cop who shares the same first name—makes the best whiskey sour he has ever tasted.

-He writes at a desk that was once owned by Roberto ‘God’s Banker’ Calvi, and has (or definitely doesn’t have) a collection of shrunken human heads (known as tsantsas in anthropological and collector circles) that continually freak out his housekeeper.
-He has too many fountain pens and is constantly taking notes in old-school Meade marble composition books.
+He writes at a desk that once belonged to Roberto ‘God’s Banker’ Calvi, and has (or definitely doesn’t have) a small collection of shrunken human heads (known as tsantsas in anthropological and collector circles) that continually freak out his housekeeper.
+He owns too many fountain pens and is constantly making notes in old-school Meade marble composition books.

 Among his small group of friends, he is infamous for getting the only Buddhist monk in their ranks to yell at him (they were walking in the forest and debating the merits of meditation at the time—true story).